Skip to main content

 Cybersecurity is not a one-time action.
 You will learn how to make security an integral part of your organization.

-After this workshop, you will know where to start and how to proceed.
+After this workshop, you’ll know where to start and how to proceed.

 • Practical tools and examples